NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Signature Bond

 Another way is by way of signature bonds.
-Not as good as a property bond, but certainly, if a family member says, if my brother doesn't show up, for example, I'm willing to sign a signature bond that says I'll pay $50,000.00 to the court if he doesn't show up.
+It's not as good as a property bond, but certainly, if a family member says, if my brother doesn't show up, for example, I'm willing to sign a signature bond that says I'll pay $50,000.00 to the court if he doesn't show up.

 Fight the Case or Plea Bargain?